 Starting with the fifth-most populous city in Pennsylvania; Erie.
 This city is located south of the Lake Erie shore and holds a population of 94,831.

-Its great name holds history of the Native American Erie people living there until the mid-17th century.
+Its great name holds the history of the Native American Erie people living there until the mid-17th century.
 Erie is also called the Gem of the Great Lakes due to its accessibility to the oceans in the Lake Ontario and St. Lawrence River network located in Canada.

 Like nearby areas, its climate has four seasons that have warm summers which are followed by harsh and snowy winters.

-A student from Hempfield High School, Savana Rife, visited the city of Erie this past summer and shared her favorite parts, “My favorite part was definitely watching the sunsets.
+A student from Hempfield High School, Savana Rife, visited the city of Erie this past summer and shared her favorite parts, “My favorite part was watching the sunsets.
 They lit up the sky in ways I have never seen here in Lancaster.
 The clouds were bright oranges and the sky was always blue.”

-The next place is just a two-hour-drive from Lancaster Pennsylvania.
+The next place is just a two-hour drive from Lancaster Pennsylvania.

 It is located alongside the Potomac River, meaning the land sits across from Virginia and shares a border with Maryland.